chloehassall27/Laundr_Game/README.md

 Ensure that the directory used has no spaces in it.
 For example, use C:/unitTests, not C:/unit Tests, as canvest will not automatically convert this directory to C:/”unit Tests” for you and will be unable to find your project.

-Run
+Run:
 ```
 npm i @canvest/canvest-cli --save-dev
 ```

-as well as
+as well as:
 ```
 npm install pixi.js
 ```

-After all files have installed, run
+After all files have installed, run:
 ```
 npm test
 ```